The health of both the Surrogate and the baby are our number one priority.

 Performed: 10–14 weeks

 A maternal blood screen that is similar to the Triple Screen Test (also known as AFP Plus and the Multiple Marker Screening).
-However, the quad screen looks for not only AFP, hCG, and Estriol, but a forth substance known as Inhibin-A.
+However, the quad screen looks for not only AFP, hCG, and Estriol, but a fourth substance known as Inhibin-A.

 A quad screen is used to evaluate whether the baby has an increased chance of having Down Syndrome or neural tube defects.
 The test also identifies the following: